gaj23/get-going-gone/README.md

 Significant attempts were made to keep user preferences in mind while still maintaining DRY and empathetic code.

+Updated: 2021/02/16

 ## Features

 To view please:
 - clone down the api: `git@github.com:turingschool-examples/travel-tracker-api.git`
 - in your terminal, cd into the api and run `npm start`
-- then please visit [here](https://gaj23.github.io/get-going-gone/) to interact and view
+- then please visit [here](https://gaj23.github.io/get-going-gone/dist/index.html) to interact and view
 - for best experience, please view via mobile device or through the dev tools viewing options

 ### Categories: